metabin/metabin/README.md

 ## Problem

 Today's BitTorrent-based ecosystem is stuck.
-Here is some main flaws.
+Protocol itself is not very suitable for global-scale sharing but there is also cummunity-related issues we need to solve.

 - **Torrent-catalogs dependence.** BitTorrent designed to handle distributed downloads, but links typicaly shared within a special web-catalogs.
 There is no reliable distributed and user-friendly alternative for torrents discovery.

-<details><summary>details</summary><p>

 ![](/images/torrent-catalogs-dependence.png)

-What happens if this web-ctalog get closed?
-Sure, download-guy will continue downloading because he is already directly connected with share-guy.
+What happens if this web-ctalog get offline for some reason?
+Download-guy will continue downloading because he is already connected to share-guy.
 But from this moment there is no (easy) way to find this torrent unless it get published somewhere else.

-</p></details>

 ---

 - **Lack of metadata.** Another reason why torrent-catalogs emmerged.
-BitTorrent is all about file sharing, related metadata such as artist's info, posters, trailers usually placed separately on catalog's web-pages.
+BitTorrent is all about file sharing, therefore all related metadata such as artist's info, posters, trailers usually placed on catalog's web-pages.

-It's easy to see that current BitTorrent ecosystem scale became possible mostly because of torrent-catalogs - centralized and therefore highly vulnerable resources.

-<details><summary>details</summary><p>

 ![](/images/lack-of-metadata.png)

 It's possible to place all necessary metadata inside of a torrent and describe it in a standardized way.
 But because of protocol architecture (mostly **Torrent-limited scale** problem described next) such approach leads to unnecessary data duplication and it will be difficult to maintain in general.

-</p></details>

 ---

 **Torrent-limited scale.** If copies of the same file come across several different torrents, they still do not complement each other as an alternative sources for those who download this file.

-<details><summary>details</summary><p>

 ![](/images/torrent-limited-scale.png)